thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

     }

-Notice how `.error` is no longer present in the compiled CSS!
+Notice how `.icon` is no longer present in the compiled CSS!

 ## Extend vs. include